 Medical Malpractice Lawsuits are Very Expensive

-The other big reason why you need a medical malpractice lawyer to handle your case is because litigating a malpractice lawsuit against a doctor can be incredibly expensive.
+The other big reason why you need a medical malpractice lawyer to handle your case is that litigating a malpractice lawsuit against a doctor can be incredibly expensive.
 To prove your case, you will need to hire multiple expert witnesses.
 Medical experts charge $500 per hour or more.
 Even a small malpractice case with just a few experts can easily cost $100,000 just to get to trial.

 Our medical malpractice lawyers – and most other malpractice attorneys – front these expenses and swallow the costs if your case is unsuccessful.
-So in the vast majority of cases, when you hire a malpractice lawyer, they will go out-of-pocket and front these costs and if you lose your case you won’t owe them anything.
+So in the vast majority of cases, when you hire a malpractice lawyer, they will go out-of-pocket and front these costs, and if you lose your case, you won’t owe them anything.
 So you can see why malpractice attorneys tend to take only cases they feel strongly they can win.

 Contact Miller & Zois About Suing a Doctor for Malpractice